Amartya Sen out of India, had said weeks before he won't be able to receive Bengal govt award: Family | Education

 - India

-Nobel laureate Amartya Sen will not receive the 'Bangabibhusan', the highest civilian award conferred by the West Bengal government, his family said on Sunday.
+Nobel laureate Amartya Sen will not receive the ‘Bangabibhusan’, the highest civilian award conferred by the West Bengal government, during an event scheduled to be held on Monday, his family said.

 Sen is understood to have told state government officials in the first week of July when approached, that he will not be in India when the presentation ceremony takes place.
-It is scheduled to be held in Kolkata on Monday.
+It is scheduled to be held in Kolkata during the day.

 “He is presently in Europe,” a family member told PTI.